crs4/pydoop/docs/pydoop_script.rst

 ++++++++++++++++++++

-Pydoop Script lets you access the values of your job configuration properties through a dict-like object, which gets passed as the fourth (optional) parameter to your functions.
-To see the methods available check out the :ref:`api<pydoop-jc>`.
+Pydoop Script lets you access the values of your job configuration properties through a dict-like :class:`~pydoop.mapreduce.api.JobConf` object, which gets passed as the fourth (optional) parameter to your functions.

 Naming your Functions